Salvio93/hasscontrol/README.md

 **Close after action**: When enabled, the widget will automatically close after successfully controlling an entity (turning a light on/off, activating a scene, etc.).
 This can save battery but requires reopening the widget for additional actions.

+**Auto-close after inactivity**: Configure the number of seconds of inactivity after which the app will automatically close.
+Set to 0 to disable this feature (default).
+Valid range is 0-300 seconds.
+This helps conserve battery by ensuring the widget doesn't stay open indefinitely.

 **Battery percentage reporting**: Configure an arbitrary entity name (a-z, 0-9, _) to which the battery status of the watch should be reported. e.g., "venu2_battery" (**excluding** the "sensor." prefix) The battery value is being sent to Home Assistant once - when the app is started.